Your Genesys Blog Subscription has been confirmed!

-Although Company Nurse uses typical contact centre metrics — including average speed of answer, talk time, hold time and transferring — its contact centre leaders look at quality through five different assessment forms for the nursing staff.
+Although Company Nurse uses typical contact center metrics — including average speed of answer, talk time, hold time and transferring — its contact center leaders look at quality through five different assessment forms for the nursing staff.
 Quality assessments might be a client review, a standard review to make sure things were done correctly or the medical director looking for something specific.

-“It’s important to make sure we’re analysing the right things… [and] that, if there’s a training need, we’re able to identify it,” said Lindquist.
+“It’s important to make sure we’re analyzing the right things… [and] that, if there’s a training need, we’re able to identify it,” said Lindquist.

-Twiddy & Company also tracks common contact centre metrics, including average speed of answer, talk time and abandon rates.
-Stockslager explained the company uses that data, along with call recordings and coaching, to determine how it will staff the contact centre and what staff is needed at specific times to ensure each call has a great customer experience.
+Twiddy & Company also tracks common contact center metrics, including average speed of answer, talk time and abandon rates.
+Stockslager explained the company uses that data, along with call recordings and coaching, to determine how it will staff the contact center and what staff is needed at specific times to ensure each call has a great customer experience.

 “Our business is very seasonal.
 So, what time of the year it is will determine what kinds of calls we’re getting and the various queues we have,” said Stockslager.